mesos/elasticsearch/docs/index.md

 ## Getting Started

-We recommend that users install via marathon or via the DCOS command line (coming soon!).
+We recommend that users install via marathon, using a docker container.

 This framework requires: